florian-huber/pickydict/README.md

 ```

 Whenever the pickyness is updated, no matter if the `force_lower_case`, `key_replacements`,
-or `key_regex_replacements`, the entire dictionary will be updated accoringly.
+or `key_regex_replacements`, the entire dictionary will be updated accordingly.

 Example: